-- for guidelines on eligible expenditure, see appendix C - for guidelines on in-kind contributions, see appendix D - for guidelines on eligible special purpose expenditure, see appendix E - for guidelines on ineligible expenditure, see appendix F.
+- for guidelines on eligible expenditure, see appendix C - for guidelines on in-kind contributions, see appendix D - for guidelines on ineligible expenditure, see appendix E.

 We may update the guidelines on eligible and ineligible expenditure and in-kind contributions from time to time.
 If your application is successful, the version in place when you submitted your application applies to your project.